siegstedt/ai-backlog-prompts/README.md

-# AI Requirements Prompts
+# Prompts for Describing AI Requirements

-Welcome to the AI Requirements Prompts repository!
+Welcome to the AI Backlog Prompts repository!
 This collection of prompts is designed to help non-technical users effectively translate their ideas for AI-powered solutions into detailed system requirements that technical teams can understand and implement.

 We hope this repository helps you in defining effective requirements for your AI projects.
 Happy prompting!